darktable-org/dtdocs/content/module-reference/processing-modules/framing.md

 : The position of the frame line, relative to the underlying image.
 Choose 0% for a frame line that touches the image.
 Choose 100% for a frame line that touches the outer border.

 border color / frame line color
 : A pair of color selectors which allow the border and frame line colors to be defined.
 Clicking on the colored field will open a color selector dialog which offers a choice of commonly-used colors, or allows you to define a color in RGB color space.
-You can also activate a color picker to take a color probe from the image.
+You can also activate a [picker](../../darkroom/processing-modules/module-controls.md#pickers) to take a color probe from the image.

 show guides
 : Tick the box to show guide overlays whenever the module is activated.
 Click the icon on the right to control the properties of the guides.
 See [guides & overlays](../utility-modules/darkroom/guides-overlays.md) for details.